Department of Electrical Engineering and Computer Science

 Benchmark Circuits: For information about the high-level versions of the ISCAS logic circuits that we developed circa 1996, go to the benchmark website.
 The site is no longer maintained, and all the data we have available concerning the benchmarks is at that website, and publically available.
 What may appear to be missing links refer to non-existent data.

-5. J.P.
-Hayes: Introduction to stochastic computing and its challenges, Proc.
-52nd Design Automation Conf.
-(DAC), article 59, 3 pages, June 2015.
+4. A. Alaghi, W-K. Qian and J.P.
+Hayes: The promise and challenge of stochastic computing, IEEE Trans. on CAD, 19 pages, 2018.
 Stochastic computing (SC) is an unconventional technique which processes data in the form of bit-streams that resemble neural spike trains, and can be interpreted as probabilities.
-It can implement complex arithmetic operations by means of simple logic circuits.
-This allows SC circuits to be used in massively parallel or extremely low-power applications.
-Another interesting property of SC is that it is very tolerant of errors of the soft, bit-flip type. (pdf)
+It can implement complex arithmetic operations by means of extremely simple logic circuits.
+This allows SC circuits to be used in massively parallel applications such as neural networks.
+This paper is a comprehensive survey and review of SC, focusing on recent developments. (pdf)

 Graduated 2010.
-PhD thesis title: Physically-adaptive computing via introspection and self-optimization in reconfigurable systems.
+PhD thesis: Physically-adaptive computing via introspection and self-optimization in reconfigurable systems.

 Current position: USC Information Sciences Institute, Arlington, VA.